elavul/Excel-Tableau----Thera-Bank-Personal-Loan-Acceptance-Dashboard-/README.md

 #### Age Group vs Personal Loan Acceptance:

 <img width="389" height="148" alt="image" src="https://github.com/user-attachments/assets/7ef98cce-7d30-4c0c-bb79-02a679c4d76c" />

+#### Age Group vs Income Group vs Personal Loan Acceptance:

 <img width="527" height="696" alt="image" src="https://github.com/user-attachments/assets/925696a3-ab2c-4b65-b5aa-dde8f84f2eb8" />

+Customers aged 31-60 show higher loan acceptance rates, especially within the $100K–199K income range.
+This aligns with mid-career professionals who may have a greater need for personal loans.
+This further suggests we should prioritize this age group for targeted offers.

 ------
-#### Age Group vs Income Group vs Personal Loan Acceptance:

 #### CCAvg vs Personal Loan Acceptance:
 <img width="406" height="129" alt="image" src="https://github.com/user-attachments/assets/0485349b-b80d-4ba7-902e-323876f4ca35" />

-- Higher credit card spending correlates with higher loan interest
-- Too low = low financial activity
-- Too high = potential debt risk
+Higher credit card spending correlates with higher loan acceptance, suggesting that customers who are already engaged in financial activity are more willing to take on personal debt.
+We should target customers who have a high CCAvg and mortgages, as they may be more open to borrowing.

 ----

 ##### CD Account + CCAvg + Securities Account vs. Loan Acceptance:
 <img width="1307" height="394" alt="image" src="https://github.com/user-attachments/assets/1bad3cc7-7684-4029-8ded-53bb66128eb7" />

-- Big credit spenders may be more comfortable with debt, making them warmer leads.
-- Customers with both **CD Accounts + High CCAvg** are highly loan-active
-- Multiple financial products signal trust and engagement
+Big credit spenders tend to be more comfortable with debt, making them warmer leads for loan offers.
+Customers who hold both CD Accounts and have a High CCAvg are especially active in taking out loans, suggesting they are more engaged with their finances.
+Additionally, having multiple financial products indicates a higher level of trust and engagement, making these customers prime targets for loan offers.

 ---
 ##### Mortgage vs Loan Acceptance: